ACM40960/project-project-in-maths-modelling-nm/README.md

 Fraud detection is a rare-event classification problem with high costs for false negatives.
 We build and benchmark four modeling pipelines on the **BankSim** dataset.

-This project tackles financial fraud detection as a rare-event classification task using the **BankSim** dataset.
-We systematically explored and compared four modeling approaches, all grounded in domain-informed behavioral features and tailored class imbalance strategies.
+This project systematically compares four modeling approaches, all grounded in domain-informed behavioral features and tailored class imbalance strategies.

 ---

-### Highlights:
+### Highlights

-* Evaluated multiple classifiers — including Logistic Regression, Random Forest, XGBoost, and LightGBM — before finalizing **a tuned LightGBM ensemble with a 0.02 undersampling ratio**, which achieved the best balance of precision, recall, and latency.
+- Evaluated multiple classifiers — including Logistic Regression, Random Forest, XGBoost, and LightGBM — before finalizing **a tuned LightGBM ensemble with a 0.05 undersampling ratio**, which achieved the best balance of precision, recall, and latency.
-* Engineered 39 behavioral and temporal features such as rolling z-scores, transaction velocity, and customer–merchant familiarity using BankSim’s event log format.
+- Engineered 39 behavioral and temporal features such as rolling z-scores, transaction velocity, and customer–merchant familiarity.
-* Compared **four imbalance-aware techniques**:
+- Compared **four imbalance-aware techniques**:
   1. Weighted LightGBM (Optuna-tuned)
   2. Easy-negative undersampled LightGBM ensemble (×5)
   3. SMOTE + LightGBM
   4. Weighted XGBoost (Optuna-tuned)
-* All models evaluated on **out-of-time splits**, using AUPRC and AUROC as primary metrics.
+- Models evaluated on **out-of-time splits**, using AUPRC and AUROC as primary metrics.
-* Final deployment includes a real-time **FastAPI scoring endpoint** and a **Streamlit dashboard** visualizing fraud scores as transactions stream in.
+- Deployment includes a real-time **FastAPI scoring endpoint** and a **Streamlit dashboard** for monitoring.

 ---

 ## Project Structure
 ```text